How To Help Your Child Learn To Read

 • Vocabulary: learning words, definitions, and contexts

-Understanding how these items work together, as well as how to develop each one individually as your child learns how to read will help set the foundation, they need in order to read on their own.
+Understanding how these items work together, as well as how to develop each one individually as your child learns how to read, will help set the foundation for them to read on their own.

 2. Play Word Games With Them

-Playing word games can help your child to listen carefully in order to identify sounds in words.
+Playing word games can help your child to listen carefully in order to identify sounds and letters in words.

 You might ask them questions such as “What sound does the word start or end with?” and “What other words rhyme with this word?”.